Weber-Hsu/AndbotSecuritySensing/README.md

 * **This sensor is pretty sensitive to temperature and humidity.**
 * Sensor calibration procedure (written in the code already):
 	1. Before running Calibration:

-	It must be placed in anywhere with clean air.Tune RL to 5k ohm, which is adjustable resistance on the sensor.
+		* It must be placed in anywhere with clean air.
+		* Tune RL to 5k ohm, which is adjustable resistance on the sensor.
 	2. Calibrating sensor resistance Ro in clean air:
-	 	Pre-defined factor: Ro Clean Air factor
+		* Pre-defined factor: Ro Clean Air factor.
 			(Rs in clean air under given temperature and humidity is a constant，which is the “initial” resistance of the sensor named Ro.)
-			Ro = Rs (sensor reading average in 500 samples) / Rfactor (derived from the datasheet)
+		*	Ro = Rs (sensor reading average in 500 samples) / Rfactor (derived from the datasheet)
 * Measuring gas
-	Pre-defined factor: LPGCurve; COCurve; SMOKECurve. (logy = a * logx + b) gas (ppm) = 10 ^ ( a * logx + b)
+		* Pre-defined factor: LPGCurve; COCurve; SMOKECurve. (logy = a * logx + b)
+	  * Calculation: gas (ppm) = 10 ^ ( a * logx + b)
 * Reference
 	1. [dfrobot/wiki](http://www.dfrobot.com/wiki/index.php?title=Analog_Gas_Sensor_SKU:SEN0127)
 	2. [datasheet](https://www.seeedstudio.com/depot/datasheet/MQ-2.pdf)